aerogear/offix/docs/ref-conflict-server.md

 Resolvers can be implemented to handle conflicts on client .

-## Implementing Custom Conflict Implementation
+## Implementing Custom Conflict Resolution

-The`ObjectState` interface is a complete conflict resolution implementation that provides a set of rules to detect and handle conflict.
-Interface will allow developers to handle conflict on the client.
-Client side application will need to match the server side implementation.
-Currently we support following implementations:
+The`ObjectState` interface is a complete conflict resolution implementation that provides a set of rules to detect and handle conflicts.
+The interface will allow developers to handle conflicts on the client.
+Client-side applications will need to match the server side implementation.
+Currently, we support the following implementations:

 - `VersionObjectState` - allows to operate based on version field in schema
 - `HashObjectState` - allows to operate based on object hashes

 ## Conflict Resolution Specification for other languages

-Conflict resolution package can be replicated to any language by implementing conflict detection logic in resolvers.
+The conflict resolution package can be replicated to any language by implementing conflict detection logic in resolvers.

-Conflict detection should return specific format of error when conflict will be detected.
-This error will be processed by offix client and send back again as new mutation.
-To detect conflicts on the server you can use one of many strategies for example:
+Conflict detection should return a specific format of error when a conflict has been detected.
+This error will be processed by offix-client and sent back again as a new mutation.
+To detect conflicts on the server you can use one of many strategies, for example:

 - Calculate hashes of the data
 - Use specialized field like version or lastChangedDate